 When Does Galling Occur?

-Applications involving two or more ductile materials imposing high frictional forces to one another are susceptible to galling.
-The most frequent instances of galling is found on fasteners made of Stainless steel and aluminum.
-While torquing, all such fasteners results is high frictional forces that is the prime component for metal galling to occur.
-Machineries subjected to excess friction are also at risk for galling.
+Applications involving two or more ductile materials imposing high frictional forces on one another are susceptible to galling.
+The most frequent instances of galling are found on fasteners made of Stainless steel and aluminum.
+While torquing, all such fasteners result in high frictional forces that are the prime component for metal galling to occur.
+Machinery subjected to excess friction is also at risk for galling.

 How to Prevent Galling?

-As metal galling can result on component failure leading to hazard, It must be prevented to occur.
+As metal galling can result in component failure leading to hazards, It must be prevented to occur.
 The factors that impact metal galling are

 - Applied Load